Bhokal

-Bhokal is a superhero appearing in Raj Comics.
+Bhokal is a comic book superhero character appearing in Raj Comics.
 Most stories are based on dark fantasy with blood and gore.
 Bhokal was created by Manoj Gupta and Sanjay Gupta.

 Story Plot

 He is a legendary winged warrior prince of a fictional fabled Parilok (fairyland).
 He descended to earth to take part in a fighting tournament and landed in Vikasnagar, becoming a zealous defender of the people of Vikasnagar.

 Origin

 Real name Rajkumar Alop (Prince Alop), Bhokal appeared first in a seven comic series along with his friends Tureen (with whom he falls in love), Shootan and Atikrur.
 He killed his rival Fuchang who was responsible for death of his parents.
 Presently Bhokal's parental origins are being explored in the latest issues starting from 'Dhikkar' where Bhokal loses his powers as a result of a conspiracy planned by his master and mentor Mahaguru Bhokal.
 In issues 'Dhikkar' and 'Antardwand' Bhokal battles to retain his powers as well as find and clear name of his biological father 'Yuddheshthveer'.
 His quest to find his father continues in 'Yugaandhar'.
 Mr. Nitin Mishra is writing the origin series for Bhokal, Dhikkar and Antardwand were its debut issues which were illustrated by Mr. Hemant Kumar.
 Yugaandhar is illustrated by Mr. Lalit Singh and Mr. Nitin Mishra, it is written by Mr. Nitin Mishra.

 Bhokal also appeared in issues of Bankelal.